 (a) to nurture professionals and specialists with professional competence, strategic thinking and lifelong learning capability in the biomedical engineering field;

-(c) to enable students with critical thinking and problem-solving skills in the biomedical engineering field through a high quality education.
+(c) to equip students with critical thinking and problem-solving skills in the biomedical engineering field through high-quality education.

 The Biomedical Engineering award adopts an interdisciplinary approach to teaching and learning.
-Students from different disciplines are grouped and guided to work on assigned clinical problems, which ensures that our subjects are clinically relevant and technically practical, foster team spirit and equip graduates with the skills necessary to work in multidisciplinary teams.
+Students from different disciplines are grouped and guided to work on assigned clinical problems.
+This ensures that our subjects are clinically relevant and technically practical, fosters a team spirit, and equips graduates with the skills necessary to work in multidisciplinary teams.

-This taught postgraduate programme is an ideal choice for those who would like to pursue advanced education in biomedical engineering.
-The programme addresses the growing importance of the development of state of the art medical devices and healthcare technology for affordable healthcare.
-It is designed for engineers, scientists and health professionals who are interested in the health technology field.
-We provide students with a broad-based knowledge of advances in biomedical engineering, thus enhancing their ability to develop and apply technology in health and rehabilitation care.
+This taught postgraduate programme is an ideal choice for those who wish to pursue advanced education in biomedical engineering.
+The programme reflects the growing importance of state-of-the-art medical devices and healthcare technology for affordable healthcare.
+It is designed for engineers, scientists and health professionals who are interested in health technology.
+We provide students with a broad-based knowledge of advances in biomedical engineering, thus enhancing their ability to develop and apply technologies for health and rehabilitation care.

-The programme offers a number of core subjects in Biomedical Engineering, and other subjects of common concern in the health technology and engineering fields.
+The programme offers a number of core subjects in Biomedical Engineering, along with other subjects relevant to the health technology and engineering fields.
 In general, each subject requires one evening class per week over a 13-week semester.